 Time for the Frosting

 Alright, so I had tried making whipped coconut cream before (check out my failed attempt at that in my snacks for W from my A to Z healthy snack challenge!).
 It didn’t really work out too well, so I was skeptical of this working how I wanted.
 I had to adjust some measurements from my first couple times trying to make it.
-My measurements below are the final measurements I used and the frosting tasted just like the kind you buy from the store, with just a hint of coconut!
+You can find the final measurements I used for the frosting here and the frosting tasted just like the kind you buy from the store, with just a hint of coconut!
 Needless to say, there was some extra frosting after frosting the cupcakes and I was eating it by the spoonful.
 It was that good!!
 (I later found out that my 5 year old was doing the same.)

 Vegan Vanilla Cupcake